Get started with DataStax drivers

 Cassandra drivers and DataStax drivers

-The term Cassandra drivers refers to all drivers that can be used with Cassandra-based databases.
+The terms drivers for Apache Cassandra® and Cassandra drivers refer to all drivers that can be used with Cassandra-based databases.

 Due to the open source nature of the Apache Software Foundation (ASF), Cassandra drivers are developed by different contributors, depending on source code ownership or primary responsibility.
-The majority of the drivers described in this guide are developed by either DataStax or the Apache Software Foundation (ASF).
+The majority of the drivers described in this guide are developed by either DataStax or the Apache Software Foundation.

-Some drivers, such as the Java driver, originate from DataStax and are later donated to ASF.
-When a donation happens, the documentation can be split between the original maintainer (pre-donation versions) and ASF (post-donation versions).
+Some drivers, such as the Java driver, originate from DataStax and are later donated to the ASF.
+When a donation happens, the documentation is split between the original maintainer (pre-donation versions) and the ASF (post-donation versions).

-Generally, this guide uses the term DataStax drivers to refer to all Cassandra drivers that are compatible with DataStax products.
+For simplicity, this guide uses the following terms to refer to all DataStax-compatible Cassandra drivers:

 To download drivers, see the DataStax drivers downloads page and the Community drivers downloads page.

-For information about installing and using drivers, see Compatibility and support for DataStax drivers.
+For information about installing and using drivers, see Cassandra drivers supported by DataStax.

 DataStax driver features